jp3tty/Module-1-Challenge/README.md

 What are some limitations of this dataset?

+There may be limitation due to the size of the dataset.
+At just over 4000 data points, I assume we are missing a great deal of information for our analysis, especially considering the international reach of this data.

 What are some other other possible tables and/or graphs that we could create?

+We could make a variety of different charts based on the success, failure, and cancelation of any other subcategories.
+In addition, we could chart comparisons between the subcategories to determine how well each preform.